 Staff that acts as a sorcery catalyst.
 Branch of a big witchtree that someone raised.

-Witchtree staves are a customary practice of the far north and have characteristically shorter chants than normal staves.
+Witchtree staves are a customary practice of the far north and feature shorter chants than normal staves.